Speckled Wood on Bramble

 ~

-Here, in Summer, amongst the various vetches the Common Blue Butterfly can be seen flying and locked in mating pairs.
+Here, in Summer, amongst the Bramble, Creeping Thistle and various vetches the Comma, Common Blue, Gatekeeper and Ringlet butterflies can be seen on the wing.

 Howardian Local Nature Reserve